 - a.
 No impact.
-The Farmland Mapping and Monitoring Program (DOC 2019) designates the project site as Grazing Land.
-The site is not being farmed or grazed, and the site is bordered by major streets and development, including being adjacent to Taft Highway.
+The project site is designated as Grazing Land by the Farmland Mapping and Monitoring Program (DOC 2019).
+The site is not being farmed or grazed, and the site is bordered by major streets and development, including being adjacent to Old River Road (an arterial road).
 The project does not convert 100 acres or more of the farmlands designated Prime, Unique, or of Statewide Importance to nonagricultural uses.
 Therefore, the project would not significantly convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) to non-agricultural use. - b.
 No impact.
-The project site is currently zoned C-2 (Regional Commercial), and is not under a Williamson Act contract.
+The project site is currently zoned R-1 (One Family Dwelling), and is not under a Williamson Act contract.
 Therefore, the project would not conflict with existing zoning for agricultural use or a Williamson Act contract. - c.
 No impact.
-As discussed in II.b., the project site is zoned C-2 for commercial uses, and proposes a zone change to M-1.
+As discussed in II.b, the project site is zoned R-1.
 There are no forested lands located on the site.
 Therefore, the project would not conflict with existing zoning for, or cause rezoning of forest land or timberland, or timberland zoned Timberland Production. - d.
 No impact.
 Please refer to response II.c.
 The project would not result in the loss of forestland or conversion of forest land to non-forest. - e.
 No impact.
 Please refer to responses II.a through II.d.
 This project is in an area designated for urban uses by the MBGP.
 The project itself is typical of the development found in metropolitan Bakersfield.
 The project site is also completely surrounded by existing and developing residential and commercial land uses.
 Therefore, the project would not involve other changes in the existing environment, which, due to their location or nature, could result in conversion of farmland to non-agricultural use or conversion of forest land to non-forest use.